CompilerDestroyer/Unity-Editor-Tools/README.md

 <h2 align="center">Tools</h2>
 <h3 align="left">1- Package Initializer</h3>

-Package Initializer will automatically install or remove built-in and Git packages based on the enabled. toggles in the settings when editor tools is first installed.
-For safety reasons, Asset Store packages will only be installed, and any untoggled Asset Store packages will not be removed.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;Package Initializer will automatically install or remove built-in and Git packages based on the enabled.
+Toggles in the settings when editor tools is first installed.
+For safety reasons, Asset Store packages will only be installed, and any untoggled Asset Store packages will not be removed.</p>

 <h3 align="left">2- Roughness Converter</h3>

-"The Roughness Converter allows you to generate a Metallic Smoothness Map by combining a Metallic Map with a Roughness Map.
-Alternatively, you can create a Smoothness Map directly from a Roughness Map.
+<p>&nbsp;&nbsp;&nbsp;&nbsp;The Roughness Converter allows you to generate a Metallic Smoothness Map by combining a Metallic Map with a Roughness Map.
+Alternatively, you can create a Smoothness Map directly from a Roughness Map.</p>

 <h2 align="center">Utilities</h2>
 <h3 align="left">Attributes</h3>